ANGULAR

 Set up a routing system within an Angular application

-Navigate by default on a route
+Navigate by default to a route

 Navigate to a specific route